|

 rights and

-needs as much as I do those of every other person.
+needs as much as I do those of every other adult and child.
 I can

 legitimately proclaim and act on these rights without